cyb3rgh05t/mr.streamnet_v14/README.md

 Features:
 - Slash Command Supported
 - Prefix Command Supported
-- Executes he bot In a Base Class
+- Executes the bot In a Base Class
 - Custom Multi Prefixes

 **Easy to Read**